John Crakehall: Treasurer

 To combat the problems facing the treasury, Crakehall worked to improve the stability of the royal revenues and during his time in office, there was a small increase in the proceeds paid into the exchequer.
 One of his efforts was attempting to recover debts owed by former sheriffs.
 His appointment had originally been just for one year, but the council of barons extended it another year in 1259.
-Other efforts were to better utilize royal wardships as royal revenue streams, instead of the king's previous use of them as patronage for his favourites, which resulted in much lowered royal income.
+Other efforts were to better utilize royal wardships as royal revenue streams, instead of the king's previous use of them as patronage for his favourites, which resulted in much lower royal income.
 Under the baronial council and Crakehall, these wardships were sold in order to maximize the royal profit.
 The resulting income was usually, although not always, put aside to pay off royal debts.

 Other areas of reform included the royal mints, which had a reputation for corruption and inefficiency.
 A commission was appointed to look into the running of the mints, and several moneyers were required to report to the treasurer and give guarantees that they would perform their work well in the future.
 The record keeping of the treasury was further refined, with small improvements to the auditing of the sheriff's accounts, the memoranda rolls, and to the receipt rolls of the treasury.
 Lastly, all fines that came in to the treasury were intended to go to the exchequer instead of to the wardrobe, as had previously been the case.
 This would allow the revenues from fines to be properly accounted for.

 Crakehall was also a prebendary of Rugmere in the Diocese of London, where he was installed sometime in February 1259.
 He was ousted from the Rugmere prebend when the papacy appointed another clergyman to the prebendary.
 His tenure of Rugmere was marred by a dispute with the eventual papal appointee, Jordan Piruntus, which led to the murder of two clergymen by Crakehall's men.
 Rumours circulated that Crakehall had been implicated somehow in the murders but the rumours were unfounded.